feklee/a-to-m/README.md

 Design guidelines
 =================

-For areas without solder mask, don’t use components smaller than 0603.
+For areas without solder mask, don’t use components smaller than 0603 and don’t put traces too close.

 License